gyaresu/gareth-com-au/_pages/about.md

 ### My Professional Journey

+Before the internet was everywhere, I worked with things you could drop on your foot: steel, concrete, and wood.
+I sailed.
+I spent time off the grid, in places where you couldn’t be reached, learning to rely on my hands, judgment, and the people beside me.

 I started my career as the **Founder of Computer Rescue** in Australia, where I provided IT support and advisory services to small and medium-sized businesses.
 This role built the foundation for my approach to practical, adaptable tech solutions tailored to unique business needs.

 I later became the **Manager of Dive Operations** at Reef Safari Diving on the Great Barrier Reef, where I honed my leadership skills managing logistics and training programs across multiple locations.
 This experience in operations management informed my ability to handle complex projects and coordinate cross-functional teams.